-Paul Heathcote's crêpes Suzette recipe offers up his own take on the quintessential French dessert.
+Paul Heathcote's Crêpes Suzette recipe offers up his own take on this quintessential French dessert.
 Some accounts claim this dish was first created in a Parisian eatery for a young Edward VII, dining at the time with a lady named Suzette.
-Whatever the origin of the dish it is a great summer recipe and always delights at a dinner party or for a decadent (and slightly boozy) breakfast
+Whatever the origin of the dish it is a great summer recipe and always delights at a dinner party or for a decadent breakfast.

 Ingredients